-Tucked away in basements and utility rooms, boilers and furnaces are quietly emitting about 75% of household carbon dioxide emissions.
-Making large reductions in household carbon footprints, therefore, requires de-fossilizing home heating systems.
-Homeowners are in luck because of new pellet boilers and furnaces, aka. modern wood heat and cold climate heat pumps (ASHPs) can eliminate or dramatically reduce fossil fuel carbon dioxide emissions.
+Tucked away in basements and utility rooms, boilers and furnaces quietly emit about 75% of household carbon dioxide emissions.
+Making large reductions in household carbon footprints requires de-fossilizing home heating systems.
+Homeowners are in luck because new wood pellet boilers and furnaces, aka modern wood heat and cold climate air-source heat pumps (ASHPs), can eliminate or dramatically reduce fossil fuel carbon dioxide emissions.

 Still, a heat source will be required unless a home requires zero net energy, like passive houses.
 Furnaces and boilers generally last about 20 years, which means for many of us, a heating system swap is around the corner.
 End-of-life for outdated technology also presents a perfect opportunity to stop using fossil fuels.

 Modern wood heat and cold climate heat pumps provide the ability to eliminate fossil fuels while staying toasty with all of the convenience of gas, oil, and electric resistance heat.
 What technology should be considered when it is time to replace the furnace or boiler?
 This article will address comfort, convenience, cost, and carbon and environmental factors for each option.

 Wood Pellet Boilers and Furnaces, aka Modern Wood Heat

 Wood pellet boilers and furnaces use pellets to produce heat.
 This heat warms air or water, which circulates through your home to warm every room.
 The fuel source makes them an environmentally friendly and reliable choice.
 Modern wood pellet boilers operate quietly with minimal smoke, making them popular home heating systems.

 Learn more about the benefits of wood pellet boilers and furnaces with an overview of four major categories.